uia4j/uia-dao/README.md

 * Oracle
 * HANA

-## DAO Factory API
+## DAO Pattern

-The API provides DAO objects to access database using `java.sql` package.
+The DAO pattern accesses database using `java.sql` package.
+You can use pre-implemtated DAO class or inherit it and use `java.sql.Connection` for full control.

-* Focus on the design of DTO classes wihtout any XML file.
+* Focus on the design of DTO classes without any XML file.
-* Prebuild CRUD SQL statements based on anntations in the DTO class.
+* Built-in CRUD SQL statements based on annotations in the DTO class.
-* No need to implement standard CRUD methods.
+* No need to implement the standard CRUD methods.
-* Least implementation.
+* Minimum implementation, maximum functionality.

 ### Key Points
-* @TableInfo - annotate a class for a table.
-* @ViewInfo - annotate a class for a view.
-* @ColumnInfo - annotate attributes for the columns.
+#### classes
 * TableDao<T> - The generic DAO for a table.
 * ViewDao<T> - The generic DAO for a view.
 * TableDaoHelper<T> - The DAO helper for a table.
 * ViewDaoHelper<T> - The DAO helper for a view.

+#### annotations
+* TableInfo - annotate a class for a table.
+* ViewInfo - annotate a class for a view.
+* ColumnInfo - annotate attributes for the columns.

 ### How To Use
 1. Define a DTO for a table.